molinerisLab/SnakeGSEA/README.md

 Create the `contrast.rnk` files in the current directory and then run `snakemake -p -j N_CORES all`.

 You do not have to modify the `config.yaml`.
 Eventual rnk files from bit_rna_seq pipelines will be ignored.

+## Enrichment Score Weight

+As reported in the [GSEA manual](https://www.gsea-msigdb.org/gsea/doc/GSEAUserGuideTEXT.htm#_GSEAPreranked_Page), the "classic" weight should be used:

+> The GSEA PNAS 2005 paper introduced a method where a running sum statistic is incremented by the absolute value of the ranking metric when a gene belongs to the set.
+This method has proven to be efficient and facilitates intuitive interpretation of ranking metrics that reflect correlation of gene expression with phenotype.
+In the case of GSEAPreranked, you should make sure that this weighted scoring scheme applies to your choice of ranking statistic – i.e. the magnitude of the ranking metric is biologically meaningful.
+When in doubt, we recommend using a more conservative scoring approach by setting Enrichment statistic = ‘classic’.